18kimn/imf_loans/content/text/notes/lit-review/crisis.md

 - THE KOREAN RESPONSE

-  - LOSS IN ECONOMIC OUTPUT
+  - LOSS IN ECONOMIC OUTPUT (due to fiscal austerity)
   - GOLD COLLECTING CAMPAIGN
+  -

 - the reforms were useless
   - IMF reforms (as signaled by s&p ratings) only finalized at